Save 15% on DuraTool Floor Coaters through 2/14/21! Click here to shop now and save big.

-The final stretch of any room is tricky.
-Use the t-bar to apply the bulk of the finish, and a Padco applicator to pull out any puddles, making sure to go with the grain of the wood when you do this.
+Finishing up the final stretch of any room is no easy feat.
+Use the t-bar to apply the bulk of the finish, and a Padco applicator to pull out any pesky puddles, making sure to go with the grain of the wood when you do this.

 Step 3: Keep a wet edge

 Don’t let the finish dry out.
 Keep a wet edge by only putting down as much finish as you need and keeping the correct pace.

 Every three feet or so, you should set the roller down and use a Padco or DuraTool applicator at the end of a stick to reach over the finish and take care of the corners and edges.
 This also helps you maintain your wet edge.

 It has a bit of a learning curve, but this is an important method to learn as the demand for water-based finishes is growing each and every day.

 How did you feel when you made the switch to a t-bar applicator from other hardwood floor finish application methods?